 Processing large quantities of plastic, metal, and other recyclable materials requires big machinery.
 Compactors, balers, conveyor belts, and sorting machines are regular fixtures in recycling plants.
 All of these can cause injury if adequate operating and maintenance procedures are not put in place.

 Robust safety protocols and checklists are in place across all Quincy Recycle locations.
-Equipment is inspected regularly and when maintenance or repair is required, a “lock and tag” protocol is strictly enforced to ensure the machinery is in proper working order before being put back into service.
+Equipment is inspected regularly and when maintenance or repair is required, a “lock-out and tag-out” protocol is strictly enforced to ensure the machinery is in proper working order before being put back into service.
 From their first day of employment, each member of our team goes through extensive safety and operator training.
 Training is ongoing and takes place on a regular and frequent basis at each of our facilities.

 2. Trucks and Other Big Vehicles